 The following working groups are being held during the 2020-2021 academic year.
 In light of campus closure, Working Groups are conducted remotely, and are admitted on a rolling basis.
 Reach out to Samir Ghosh, email@example.com, for more information on how to get involved.

 Working Groups 2020-2021

 Building off of the previous year's Working Groups that created an open EEG lab, published a bioethics paper, and secured funding from Visions and Voices, this group is creating technologies to stream, process, and visualize brain data in order to expore bioethics and brain-computer interfaces.
-To exhibit the research and work, this group created Mousai Neurotechnologies, a speculative fictional company that is creating interactive experiences that enable the public to participate in lively discussions on the ethical, legal, and social implications of emerging brain technologies.
-The first project will be a cross-platform streaming app for OpenBCI EEG data that empowers users to create and partake in multi-brain experiences—from thought-controlled games to generative art visualizations.
-This app will be unveiled during Livewire: A Stimulating Night of Neurotechnology, an upcoming USC Visions and Voices event, on March 5th, 2021.
+One project is a cross-platform streaming app for OpenBCI EEG data that empowers users to create and partake in multi-brain experiences—from thought-controlled games to generative art visualizations.

 Deep Maps of Culture and Place

 This project seeks to combine technologies for Geographic Information Systems (GIS), digital humanities, and 3D web apps -- exploring the relationships between physical landscapes and cultural discourse, especially folklore.
 In other words, how do stories about a place influence our experience of that physical space?